Github Actions on Pull Requests

 - The

-command is used to log in to the organization's vCluster Platform instance.
-Environment variablesLOFT_URL
+vcluster logincommand is used to log in to the organization's vCluster Platform instance.
+Environment variablesLOFT_URLandACCESS_KEYare populated using GitHub secrets. - The

-project.
+vcluster createcommand is used to create a unique virtual cluster using information about the pull request in thedefaultproject.
 This will automatically configure the kube context for the next steps. - Finally we use